KayChadow/Notes/burp/turbo_intruder.md

 # Turbo Intruder
 The BurpSuite extension to be able to do more intruder stuff.

+- Use `%s` in the target request to mark payload positions.

 It uses python.
 And the user can define the algorithm of two functions.
 ```python
 def queueRequests(target, wordlists):